survivejs/react-book/manuscript/03_webpack_and_react.md

 The developers of React have decoupled themselves from the limitations of the DOM.
 As a result, React is highly performant.
 This comes with a cost, though.
 The library isn't as small as you might expect.
 You can expect bundle sizes for small applications to be around 150-200k, React included.
 That is considerably less when gzipped over the wire, but it's still something.

+T> Solutions such as [preact](https://developit.github.io/preact/) and [react-lite](https://github.com/Lucifier129/react-lite) allow you to reach far smaller bundle sizes while sacrificing some functionality.
+If you are size conscious, consider checking out these solutions.

-T> The interesting side benefit of this approach is that React doesn't depend on the DOM.
+T> The interesting side benefit of React's approach is that it doesn't depend on the DOM.
 In fact, React can use other targets, such as [mobile](https://facebook.github.io/react-native/), [canvas](https://github.com/Flipboard/react-canvas), or [terminal](https://github.com/Yomguithereal/react-blessed).
 The DOM just happens to be the most relevant one for web developers.

 T> There is a semantic difference between React components, such as the one above, and React elements.
 In the example each of those JSX nodes would be converted into one.
 In short, components can have state whereas elements are simpler by nature.
 They are just pure objects.
 Dan Abramov goes into further detail in a [blog post](https://facebook.github.io/react/blog/2015/12/18/react-components-elements-and-instances.html) of his.

 ### Better with Friends

 React isn't the smallest library out there.
 It does manage to solve fundamental problems, though.
 It is a pleasure to develop thanks to its relative simplicity and a powerful API.
 You will need to complement it with a set of tools, but you can pick these based on actual need.
-It's far from a "one size fits all" type of solution which frameworks tend to be.
+It's far from a "one size fits all" type of solution, which frameworks tend to be.

 The approach used by React allowed Facebook to develop React Native on top of the same ideas.
 This time instead of the DOM, we are operating on mobile platform rendering.
 React Native provides abstraction over components and a layout system.
 It provides you the setup you already know from the web.
 This makes it a good gateway for web developers wanting to go mobile.